 The table below gives summary information about the compulsory subjects at Key Stage 4 and the allocation of teaching time in hours per fortnight.

 Students will choose to study four option subjects from the selection below.
-Students' personalised pathway will determine the parameters within which they can choose subjects and these parameters will be outlined in their personalised options letter, being sent on 5th February.
+Students' personalised pathway will determine the parameters within which they can choose subjects and these parameters will be outlined in their personalised options letter, being sent on the 6th February.

 Modern Foreign Languages - French